workadaptive/content/_articles/when-ai-actually-gets-it.md

 1. **What's the most forward-looking element?** You mentioned running 3 IDE windows simultaneously, cycling between them.
 That's VERY forward-looking.
 Most people aren't doing this yet.

-2. **How is this scrappy at scale?** This sounds like enterprise coordination, but it's actually:
+2. **How's this scrappy at scale?** This sounds like enterprise coordination, but it's actually:
    - Loose coupling (agents work semi-independently)
    - Fast iteration (check in periodically, not constant oversight)
    - Adaptive (adjust based on what you see, not rigid plan)